 Know your limits: Everyone has different tolerances for horror.
 If you find yourself becoming overly disturbed or frightened, it's okay to stop watching and engage in a more relaxing activity.

-It's important to respect your own emotional boundaries and avoid pushing yourself beyond your comfort zone.
+don't forget to respect your own emotional boundaries and avoid pushing yourself beyond your comfort zone.
 If you experience nightmares, anxiety, or other negative effects after watching horror films, consider taking a break from the genre or seeking professional help.

 FAQ: Unraveling the Mysteries of Camp Crystal Lake